ytakefuji/AIethics/README.md

 # Exercises

 <b>
-1.* On confusion matrix with breast cancer screening datasets between 1994-2009 and 2007-2013.
-Use two sites and discuss false-positive and accuracy with confusion matrix for comparison.
+1.* Confusion matrix
 </b>

+With breast cancer screening datasets between 1994-2009 and 2007-2013, use two sites for confusion matrix and discuss false-positive and accuracy with confusion matrix for comparison between two periods.

 https://tools.bcsc-scc.org/dataexplorer/